takelley1/linux-notes/graphics.md

 ### Downsampling / Supersampling

 Downsampling, also known as supersampling, is an anti-aliasing technique.
 It involves rendering an image at a resolution that is higher than the screen will display.
-The image is then reduced to the screen’s resolution and the extra pixels are used to smooth curved and diagonal lines.
+The image is then reduced to the screen's resolution and the extra pixels are used to smooth curved and diagonal lines.
 Downsampling also makes textures look sharper and clearer.

 ---